Mitsunee/mitsu-blog/assets/blog/posts/test.md

 ---
 title: "Test"
-description: "I am testing my implementation of markdown for my blog"
+description: "I am testing my implementation of markdown and prism for my blog"
+image: "/assets/avi_small.jpg"
+showImage: true
+date: "19.5.2021 17:32 +2"
+youTubeVideo: null
+tags: "Testing, Image, Tag With Spaces In Name"
 ---

-# Test
+Image should display above

 I **am** using [Next] with [Remark] and [Prism] :)